-Melania Trump joined her husband on Monday afternoon to greet Indian Prime Minister Narendra Modi at the White House.
+On Monday afternoon, Melania Trump joined her husband to greet Indian Prime Minister Narendra Modi at the White House.
 She stepped out of doors her sartorial consolation zone, sporting a yellow ground-length, floral get dressed with the aid of Emilio Pucci with a thick belt cinching her waist.
-The get dressed changed into a departure from her normal fashion choices of knee-duration attire and strong, neutral hues.
+The get dressed changed from her usual fashion choices of knee-duration attire and solid and neutral hues.

 Melania Trump has been quick settling into D.C.
-Life in view that transferring to the city complete time earlier this month, and she or he’s already making herself a presence in her husband’s conferences, including yesterday’s with Modi.
-Last Tuesday she welcomed the president of Panama, Juan Carlos Varela, and his wife, Lorena Castillo Varela.
-Thus some distance she hasn’t been the use of these meetings as possibilities for fashion diplomacy—but there are 3-and-a-half years, probably, left to parent that out.
+Life given transferring to the city full time earlier this month.
+They are already making herself a presence in her husband’s conferences, including yesterday’s with Modi.
+Last Tuesday, she welcomed the president of Panama, Juan Carlos Varela, and his wife, Lorena Castillo Varela.
+Thus some distance she hasn’t been using these meetings as possibilities for fashion diplomacy—but there are 3-and-a-half years, probably, left to parent that out.

 “If we keep to no longer play properly, if we keep not to do some things or we lose some greater key men, it’s going to be hard to trap lower back up.”

-The Mets truly can’t manage to pay for something near a repeat of their last collection against first-area Washington at Citi Field in mid-June — wherein they dropped the first three earlier than Jacob deGrom’s gem averted a sweep, handiest to then lose 4 straight thereafter in Los Angeles.
+The Mets indeed can’t manage to pay for something near a repeat of their last collection against first-area Washington at Citi Field in mid-June — wherein they dropped the first three earlier than Jacob deGrom’s gem averted a sweep, handiest to then lose four straight after that in Los Angeles.

 Now, after failing to sweep the Phils, they should benefit similarly floor head-to-head starting Monday in our nation’s capital.

-Or the rest of this month and summer time and season sooner or later will shift to the trading of veteran parts and/or the long-lengthy-awaited name up of prized prospect Amed Rosario.
+Or the rest of this month and summer time and season, sooner or later, will shift to the trading of veteran parts and the long-lengthy-awaited name up of prized prospect Amed Rosario.
 And who knows, perhaps even — dare we suggest it — the sideshow that is Tim Tebow sooner or later in September.

-Collins’ crew genuinely didn’t play properly enough in any facet on Sunday.
+Collins’ crew genuinely didn’t play adequately enough in any facet on Sunday.
 There become the proverbial “one horrific inning” through the previously enhancing Rafael Montero, allowing the Phillies to plate four runs in the 2nd.
-There was one of these runs scoring from 2d on a wild pitch and a couple of makeable performs not being made on the infield.
+There was one of these runs scoring from 2d on a wild pitch, and a couple of makeable performances not being made on the infield.